GoToWebinar App for iOS FAQs

 For optimal audio quality, we recommend using a headset.

 Yes, you can join HDFaces meetings and webinars and view webcams from an iPad.
-You can share your own webcam in a meeting from an iPad 2 or newer, but you cannot yet share your own webcam in a webinar.
+You can share your own webcam in a meeting from an iPad 2 or later, but you cannot yet share your own webcam in a webinar.